 There may be a family history of this condition.

-The doctor will perform a physical exam.
+The doctor or nurse will perform a physical exam.
 The exam may show:

 Severe, progressive disability is likely.